 Despite the extra weight, it remains really smooth and easy to handle.
 It really does glide across your floors, even though it sometimes feels like it wants to speed forward on its own.

 When dealing with really thick carpets it can feel a little heavy to push, but it otherwise remains a really good vacuum cleaner to operate.
 The powered lift away also means that I could reach everywhere flexibly and with great ease.

 The main floorhead has duo-clean technology, which is fantastic, and this means that there are two brush bars installed.
 The one at the front is a soft brush roll, made for hard floors and picking up all the fine dust and dirt.

 The second bar is a bristle brush, and this works wonders on carpets.
-It more powerful than a regular vacuum head, and you’ll wonder what you were doing before you found it.
+It is more powerful than a regular vacuum head, and you’ll wonder what you were doing before you found it.

-As we have already mentioned earlier on in this piece, the anti-hair wrap technology is a prominent new feature that prevents you from needing to clean and maintain the brush bar.
+As we have already mentioned earlier in this piece, the anti-hair wrap technology is a prominent new feature that prevents you from needing to clean and maintain the brush bar.

 The NZ801UKT is one of the lucky models that received this upgrade, and it really does work effectively to prevent tangling.
 Even after running purposely over long hairs, nothing was caught in the bristles.
 It’s worth investing in.